VirtualBrainLab/vbl-docs/source/misc/brain_atlas.md

 [BrainAtlas for Unity](https://github.com/VirtualBrainLab/BrainAtlas/) is a package which wraps the BrainGlobe Atlas API into a package for easy use in Unity.

+There is currently no citation for BrainAtlas for Unity.
+Please cite the BrainGlobe Atlas paper when using this package: Claudi, F., Petrucco, L., Tyson, A., Branco, T., Margrie, T., & Portugues, R. (2020).
+BrainGlobe Atlas API: a common interface for neuroanatomical atlases.
+Journal of Open Source Software, 5(54), 2668-2668.

 ## Data pipeline

 BrainAtlas implements a Python pipeline which converts the bg-atlas API files into a convenient format for ingesting into Unity.
 The pipeline downloads and organizes the raw data into the /Pipelines/data/ folder for each available atlas.